Residence for Tuition Purposes

 - (Military only) The service member's Home of Record with the military is Texas, or Leave and Earning Statements show the member has claimed Texas as their place of residence for the 12 consecutive months prior to enrollment.

 It is the student’s responsibility to ensure residency classification is accurate prior to registering for courses.
 If incorrect, it is also the student’s responsibility to ensure corrections are made before the census date of the applicable semester.
 Any applicant or student classified as a non-resident who wishes to be considered for reclassification as a resident must submit the Core Residency Questions.
 Along with the form, the applicant or student must submit supporting documentation that proves residency for tuition purposes.
-Oftentimes, an applicant or student will submit the Core Residency Questions and upon receipt, Recruitment & Undergraduate Admissions will request additional documentation specific to the way the Core Residency questions were answered.
+Oftentimes, an applicant or student will submit the Core Residency Questions and upon receipt, the Records and Admissions Office will request additional documentation specific to the way the Core Residency questions were answered.

 For More Information please see the College for All Texans website.